infracost/infracost-jenkins/README.md

 The Infracost CLI can post cost estimates to pull request or commits on GitHub, GitLab, Azure Repos and Bitbucket.
 Run `infracost comment --help` to see the the list of options or [see our docs](https://www.infracost.io/docs/features/cli_commands/#comment-on-pull-requests).

-If you're using another source control system, you can use the [`infracost output --format github-comment`](https://www.infracost.io/docs/features/cli_commands/#combined-output-formats) command to generate a markdown file and post that to your source control system using `curl`.
+If you're using another source control system, see [this docs section](https://www.infracost.io/docs/integrations/cicd/#other-cicd-systems).

 ## Examples